 iPolling Results Review

-Peeriosity’s iPolling was used to provide insight to the extent to which Peeriosity member companies include specialized leadership roles in GBS / Shared Services.
+Peeriosity’s iPolling was used to provide insight into the extent to which Peeriosity member companies include specialized leadership roles in GBS / Shared Services.

 Here are some of the comments from Peeriosity members: